 Putting aside, for the moment, issues about planning permissionthe legal basis for being allowed to do some form of development such as building a house. (not to be confused with Building RegulationsThese are the mass of regulations that cover safety, health, welfare, convenience, energy efficiency etc. in the way buildings are constructed.
 Not to be confused with Planning consent (which is more to do with whether you can put up the building in the first place).
-See more on the regulations which are all about whether the building is properly constructed). see more on Planning the legal basis for being allowed to do some form of development such as building a house. (not to be confused with Building Regulations which is all about whether the building is properly constructed). see more on Planning Permission , what is it that affects whether we can put houses to other uses?
+See more on the regulations which are all about whether the building is properly constructed). see more on Planning the legal basis for being allowed to do some form of development such as building a house. (not to be confused with Building Regulations which is all about whether the building is properly constructed). see more on Planning, what is it that affects whether we can put houses to other uses?

 - entrances – whether they are shared – how private they are

 - layout of rooms and how they interconnect

 - ability to resize rooms – by possible extension, uniting rooms or sliding/folding doors

 - the ability to easily extend a house.
 This involves available land, foundation design, service runs, roof design, drainage layout etc